 Lara Shore-Sheppard, Henry Kimberly A. ’96 and Robert R. ’62 Henry Professor of Economics; Lucie Schmidt, Professor of Economics and Director of the Williams-Exeter Programme at Oxford University; and Tara Watson, Professor of Economics and Chair of Public Health, received a $96,931 grant to support their research project on the impact of the ACA Medicaid expansion on public program participation and labor market outcomes of low-wage workers.
 This two-year grant supports the salaries of the three professors, stipends for Williams students conducting research with them, and travel to the Yale Federal Statistical Research Data Center.
 (December 2016)

 United States Army Research Office

-Frederick Strauch, Associate Professor of Physics, was awarded a one-year $60,348 grant for his research on high fidelity quantum logic operations with parametrically coupled transmon devices.
+Frederick Strauch, Associate Professor and Chair of Physics, was awarded a one-year $60,348 grant for his research on high fidelity quantum logic operations with parametrically coupled transmon devices.
 A transmon is a type of superconducting charge qubit that was designed to have reduced sensitivity to charge noise.
 (January 2018)

 Jacqueline Hidalgo, Associate Professor of Latina/o Studies and Religion, as been awarded her second peer mentoring cluster grant.
 The $7,080 grant will support Jackie and her peers (professors from Holy Cross and Messiah College) meeting in order to strategize on how to make their courses more engaging and relevant to their students, design more creative assignments, and reflect on their respective institutional settings.
 (March 2018)